ferdiebergado/react-start/README.md

 This starter kit uses **React Router** for handling all client-side routing.
 The router is pre-configured to use a `<BrowserRouter>`, enabling declarative navigation between different pages.

+All the routes are found in `router.tsx`.
 To create a route, add a `Route` component as child of the `Routes` component:

 ```tsx
 <BrowserRouter>